Polynomial functions on a class of finite non-commutative rings: Permutation polynomials on

 \subsection{Permutation polynomials over finite non-commutative local chain rings}

 \leavevmode The purpose of this subsection is to answer the question of Remark and Question~\ref{isitredundant} affirmatively for a wide class of finite non-commutative chain rings.
-For this aim, we recall some facts a bout finite local rings in general and in particular about finite chain rings, the case of interest.
+For this aim, we recall some facts about finite local rings in general and in particular about finite chain rings, the case of interest.

-A finite Ring $R$ is called a local ring if the set $M$ of all zero-divisors of $R$ is an ideal (two-sided ideal) of $R$.
+A finite ring $R$ is called a local ring if the set $M$ of all zero-divisors of $R$ is an ideal (two-sided ideal) of $R$.
 In this case, $M$ is the unique maximal ideal of $R$; and there exists a minimal positive integer $N$ such that $M^N=\{ 0\}$ called the nilpotency index of $M$.
 Also, the characteristic of the ring $Char (R)$ is a power of some prime $p$, that is $Char (R)=p^c$ ($1\le c\le N$); and $R/M =\mathbb{F}_q$ where $q=p^w$ ($w\ge 1$).
 We notice here that if $c=N$, then $R$ is a commutative ring (see for example \cite{Raghfinite}).
 Furthermore, if the lattice of left ideals (equivalently of right ideals) is a chain, $R$ is called a chain ring.
 It follows then that $M^i=t^iR=Rt^i$ for some element $t\in M\setminus M^2$ ($i=0,1,\ldots,N)$.
 In particular, fixing an element $a\in R$ and ($1\le i<N$), we have

 Throughout, we use $p$ also to designate the element $\underbrace{1_R+\cdots+1_R}_{ p \text{ terms}}$, and by the ramification index of the finite local chain ring we mean the smallest positive integer $e$ such that $p\in M^e\setminus M^{e+1}$.
 Also, we mention here that for a finite ring $R$, being a chain ring is equivalent to being a local principal ideal ring.
 The above-mentioned properties of finite chain rings can be found in \cite{NechaSurvey} and the references therein, and for more recent results we refer the reader to \cite{sami}.